Last updated on November 28th, 2023.

 - Clear blockages that obstruct emotional healing.

-Since yoga means union, the objective of yoga practice is to clarify the physical body and heart-mind (mental and emotional states) to join with the divine, or higher self.
-In other words, it is the goal to experience bliss, oneness, and absolute attention.
+Since yoga means union, the objective of yoga practice is to clarify the physical body and heart-mind (mental and emotional states) to join with the divine or higher self.
+In other words, the goal is to experience bliss, oneness, and absolute attention.
 Samadhi is complete absorption, the mastery of whatever our focal point is.
-When and if samadhi occurs (afterall, this takes practice and persistence), then you can begin to understand the object, person, or idea of your focus, without subjective judgments: Your knowledge has merged with the focal point and has become a part of your subconscious.
+When and if samadhi occurs (after all, this takes practice and persistence), you can begin to understand the object, person, or idea of your focus without subjective judgments: Your knowledge has merged with the focal point and has become a part of your subconscious.

 Using Breath Awareness for Every Day Health

 Not everyone will master this level of meditation or yoga.
-However, in life, we can practice this sort of attention toward actions and objects by sharpening our concentration.
-We can do this while creating art, operating machinery, or even cleaning!
-When our minds wander, anchor back to the breath, and you help to create a pattern that literally changes your physical, mental, and emotional responses to the external world.
+However, we can practice this sort of attention toward actions and objects by sharpening our concentration.
+We can do this while creating art, operating machinery, or cleaning!
+When our minds wander, anchor back to the breath, and you help create a pattern that changes your physical, mental, and emotional responses to the external world.

-It is through this automatic process, one in which we take for granted, that we can improve every facet of our lives on Earth.
-If trying to lose weight naturally this is also a great way to ensure your body is getting the right amount of oxygen into the blood for but gut health and sleep.
+It is through this automatic process, one that we take for granted, that we can improve every facet of our lives on Earth.
+If you are trying to lose weight naturally, this is also a great way to ensure your body is getting the right amount of oxygen into the blood for gut health and sleep.
 Oxygen, prana, is the force that moves through us all, and when we learn to harness it for health, we can live in harmony within ourselves.

 Pranayama Practices:

-There are several breathing practices that will help you to control, retain, and flow your prana.
+Several breathing practices will help you to control, retain, and flow your prana.
 Here are two breathing exercises to practice anywhere:

 Kumbhaka (Breath Retention):

 Step 1: Sit in a comfortable, meditative posture.
 Ensure the spine is straight.
-Sit in a chair if necessary.
+If necessary, sit in a chair.
 Close the eyes and begin to breathe naturally through the nostrils.

-Step 2: Now it is time for internal retention (antara kumbhaka).
+Step 2: It is time for internal retention (antara kumbhaka).
 Take a deep breath and hold for five seconds (do this in your mind and use mandala beads or fingers to aid your counting).
-Tuck the chin and place your thumb and ring finger on either sides of your nose.
+Tuck the chin and place your thumb and ring finger on either side of your nose.
 This is called mrigi mudra, which means “deer seal”.
-Hold the breath for five more seconds.
+Hold your breath for five more seconds.

-Step 3: Now it is time for outer retention (bahya kumbhaka).
-Release both the hand and head, tilting chin back into alignment, and fully exhale for 10 seconds.
+Step 3: It is time for outer retention (bahya kumbhaka).
+Release the hand and head, tilting the chin back into alignment, and fully exhale for 10 seconds.

 Step 4: Repeat this pattern for 10-15 minutes.
-This exercise will help to improve breathing patterns, increase breath retention, and support the diaphragm and intercostal muscles.
+This exercise will help improve breathing patterns, increase retention, and support the diaphragm and intercostal muscles.

 Nadi Shodhana (Alternate Nostril Breathing):

 Step 1: Sit in a comfortable position or easy pose.
 Ensure the spine is straight.
-Sit in a chair if necessary.
+If necessary, sit in a chair.
 Make mrigi mudra.

 Step 2: Close the right nostril with the thumb.
 Inhale through the left nostril, then close the left nostril with your ring finger.
 Release the thumb and open the right nostril, exhaling slowly out of the right nostril.